How to get buy-in for changes to your organizational structure

 Imagine you’ve decided to move without informing the rest of your family.
 And they live with you.
 It probably wouldn’t go over well (to say the least).

 You’re likely to have similar results if you make organizational changes without getting buy-in from key stakeholders in your business.
-Even if everyone in your company agrees that organizational changes need to happen, it’s still important to gather input and approval from finance, HR, and management/operations are all on the same page.
+Even if everyone in your company agrees that organizational changes need to happen, it’s still important to gather input and approval from finance, HR, and management/operations so all are on the same page.

 Here’s how to get your team behind an organizational redesign.